Slate Roof Tiles Cost

 Fibre Cement Slate

 Another popular choice is fibre cement slate.
-This is a more affordable alternative to natural slate.
-Fibre cement slate consists of sand, cellulose fibres and, of course, cement.
+This is a more affordable alternative to natural slate at £22 to £30 per square metre.
+Fibre cement slate consists of sand, cellulose fibres, and cement.

-Fibre cement used to include asbestos as well, but this stopped after the 1980s for health and safety reasons as the dangers associated with asbestos became clearer.
+Fibre cement used to include asbestos as well, but this stopped after the 1980s for health and safety reasons as the dangers of asbestos became clearer.

 Concrete Slate

-Before hiring a professional to fit a slate roof, there are various tips worth taking on board as part of the process.
+Before hiring a professional to fit a slate roof, there are various tips worth taking on board.
 Let’s take a look at the advice we have.

-- Ask family or friends for their recommendations.
+- Ask family or friends for their trader recommendations if they've had their slate roofs done recently.

-- Get several quotes before making a decision.
+- Get at least 3 quotes from different roofers before making a decision.

-- Check out any online ratings/reviews different slate roof installers have.
+- Check out any online ratings/reviews different slate roof installers have to see what past customers have said about their service.